 - ACH in the US: 1–3 business days

-Bank Account Details You’ll Need
+Details You’ll Need

-- Europe: IBAN and BIC/SWIFT
+- Bank transfer (Europe): IBAN and BIC/SWIFT

-- India: IFSC code and account number
+- Bank transfer (India): IFSC code and account number

 - Incoming payments to your Shor account: no fee to you as the worker.
 The employer covers the pricing on their side.